Meet Our Staff

-Wendy came to Clay Art Center as a student and quickly grew into a volunteer and then a staff member, stepping into the role of Development Associate in 2014.
+Wendy came to Clay Art Center as a student and quickly grew into a volunteer and then a staff member, intitally as Development Associate in 2014, then becoming Develpment Manager the next year.
 She has a BA in Psychology from Washington University in St. Louis, and an MBA in Marketing from DePaul University.
 Her professional career has been in sales, marketing, business management and consulting, and she has been actively involved with volunteer efforts in many community and non-profit organizations over the years.
 She has been dabbling in clay in her spare time for over 20 years, and currently lives with her husband, her daughter, and her Portuguese Water Dog, Ridley in White Plains.

 Assistant Program Manager